Constitution Day

 Interested in online events?

-This year the National Archives and National Constitution Center are observing Constitution Day on Tuesday, September 17, 2024, and hosting online events for people all across the country to celebrate.
-Take a look at the event times below so you can register to watch them online!
+This year the National Archives and National Constitution Center are observing Constitution Day on Wednesday, September 17, 2025, and hosting online events for people all across the country to celebrate.
+Visit their website below to register for these online activities!